MassimilianoBiancucci/OOP-project/README.md

     This funcionality enable to request the raw tweets as they are returned by the twitter API, with the possibility of applying to them some filters if needed, so it's possible to query the tweets with the twitter api format, but for example applying to them a filter for retrive only tweets with certain words in the text field, or all other type of filters above explained.
 As metioned there are two methods for retrive these tweet's raw data, by a list of tweets ids or by a twitter user id and specifing the number of tweets needed, note that in that way only the last tweets are taken.

     - #### **Input**
         In this section there are the two methods routes for the <b>requests of raw tweets</b> explained in detail with a formal documentation that explain each parameter in the route and in the request body with an example request for the two routes.
-There is only one example of output because the two routes give the same result in the same format.

         - #### **Reqest by tweets id**
             In the table there are the two routes relative to the service for the request of the raw tweets by a list of tweets ids.
 The first is the route for the effective service, the second one always returns the same result, a special json that encode the structure of the response with types and descriptions of each field.